zentrification/gpt-resources/README.md

 - https://github.com/gd3kr/BlenderGPT
 - https://github.com/TaxyAI/browser-extension - Taxy uses GPT-4 to control your browser and perform repetitive actions on your behalf.
 - https://github.com/emcf/engshell - An LLM-powered English-language shell for any OS
+- https://github.com/muellerberndt/micro-gpt - A simple and effective autonomous agent compatible with GPT-3.5-Turbo and GPT-4.
 - https://github.com/alexrudall/ruby-openai
 - https://github.com/nomic-ai/gpt4all - Demo, data and code to train an assistant-style large language model with ~800k GPT-3.5-Turbo Generations based on LLaMa
 - https://github.com/octimot/StoryToolkitAI